 What’s it like to be in a new place, like a new school or a new Scouting Group?
 Can it

 How important is it to feel like your voice is being listened to?
 Learn how it feels to be left

 Language Treasure Hunt

-There are many children that will move to a new country and have no sense of language spoken in this
+There are many children that will move to a new country and not understand the language spoken.
+Learn a bit

 Journey to School

 Sadly, not everyone has access to school and education.
 This activity will demonstrate the challenges some people face just to

 In this adventure, you will learn about the things that make up your identity.
 Some might be obvious to those